wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-provision-clusters-v1.md

 	-- Lists the keys for a Storage account azure storage account keys list <StorageAccountName>

-For details on getting the information by using the Azure Management Portal, see the *How to: View, copy and regenerate storage access keys* section of [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).
+For details on getting the information by using the Azure Classic Management Portal, see the *How to: View, copy and regenerate storage access keys* section of [Create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account/).

 An HDInsight cluster also requires a container within a Storage account.
 If the Storage account you provide does not already have a container, the *azure hdinsight cluster create* command prompts you for a container name and creates it as well.
 However, if you want to create the container beforehand, you can use the following command: